0xMacro/local-ethernauts/README.md

 - After you're done writing your hack, run the following command to run the tests and see if you succesfully breached the contract:
   - `npx hardhat test contracts/{contract directory}/{contract name}.test.ts`
   - Example: `npx hardhat test "contracts/1.
 CoinFlip/CoinFlip.test.ts"`

+# Helpful Tip

+- You can console.log in solidity using hardhat!
+Read here for more details: https://hardhat.org/tutorial/debugging-with-hardhat-network.html